txt/plm19/doc/syllabus.md

      - THIRD add to the report an epilogue describing your experience with the abstractions AND your recommendations to other people about when to use/to avoid those abstractions.
-     - FOURTH add a end section describing what maximum grades you expect for this section (see below _bonus marks_).
+     - FOURTH add an end section describing what maximum grades you expect for this section (see below _bonus marks_).
      - FIFTH in some public Github repo (not from NCSU) write a sub-directory called "_2b_".
 Add to that directory your report in pdf format  (I expect 5 pages (no less or more), [2 column conference format](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ) AND